Anatomy of a Content Refresh

 • Ensure images have alt tags

-• Ensure that any redirects, canonical links, etc. are taken care of
+• Ensure that any redirects, canonical links, etc. are accurate and up to date

 • Evaluate mobile friendliness